lydiaYchen/PerfEvaluation-IN4215/lecture.md

 The lectures slides (PDF) are available [here]

 ### Recommended readings
--The Elements of Statistical Learning: Data Mining, Inference, and Prediction: chapter 9, 10, 15, 12, 11  (the order reflecting the sequence in the lecture orders)
+- The Elements of Statistical Learning: Data Mining, Inference, and Prediction: chapter 9, 10, 15, 12, 11  (the order reflecting the sequence in the lecture orders)
--Dive into Deep Learning: chapter 3 and 4
+- Dive into Deep Learning: chapter 3 and 4